 For anyone interested in total returns on a lump sum with an additional fixed-sum monthly investment, check out the nifty calculator at Political Calculations.

 Note: The dividends for the most recent months are from Standard & Poor's.
-For real returns I use a linear extrapolation for the most recent month(s).
+For real returns we use a linear extrapolation for the most recent month(s).

 The Political Calculations calculator does not use extrapolations.
 Thus the latest end date is a month or two behind the current date.